1jour1vin

 About the wine:

-Exceptional for this vintage, combining perfect body, impressive density, and remarkable progress in the integration of oak.
-A top priority for en primeur purchases.
+An exceptional wine from this vintage, combining perfect body, impressive density, and remarkable progress in the integration of oak.
+An absolute must-buy for en primeur purchases.

 About the estate:

-Under the understated, honest, and passionate leadership of Anthony Barton, this wine has joined the very elite of the Médoc without causing its prices to skyrocket.
-The wine’s current quality stems from the age and location of the vines, which allow for a balance of quantity and quality, as well as from a commitment to preserving and refining the most classic Médoc style.
-The mystery of its character remains, for this wine—with exceptional aging potential—is born fully formed, with an almost creamy texture that makes it immediately stand out and be loved.
-The new generation of the family has little to change...
+Under Anthony Barton’s understated, honest, and passionate leadership, this wine has joined the very elite of the Médoc without causing its prices to skyrocket.
+The wine’s current quality stems from the age and location of the vines—which allow for a balance of quantity and quality—and from a commitment to preserving and enhancing the most classic Médoc style.
+What remains a mystery is its character, for this wine—which has exceptional aging potential—is born fully formed, with an almost creamy texture that makes it immediately stand out and win people over.
+The family’s new generation has little need to change anything...

 Decanter